Your divorce is final. Now what?

-You may need to develop some new habits, however, with the help of a Certified Financial Planner™ practitioner, it is easier than you think.
+One may need to develop some new habits, however, with the help of a Certified Financial Planner™ practitioner and a Certified Divorce Financial Analyst®, it is easier than you think.
 A financial professional will help you clarify your financial situation and outline your options going forward.

 - Write down your financial goals.
 For example, not just, "I want to retire someday" but be more explicit.
 Describe what you want your retirement to actually look like.

 - Take control of your career.
 If you need to increase your income to meet your expenses and life goals, consider a job change.
 You may have been working part-time especially if you have kids and had a second income to rely on.

 - Get a good handle on your expenses now that you won't have that other income to rely on.
 Using a monthly expense form will be helpful in keeping track of expenses and seeing where the money goes.
 (I'm happy to provide you with a copy)

 - Revise your Estate Plan.
 Once divorced, your old Wills, trusts, and other legal documents will need to be updated to ensure your wishes are carried out properly.
 This includes beneficiary designations on things such as retirement plan and life insurance.
 Keep in mind any restrictions that are in your separation agreement.

 - Take charge of your investments.
 You may have received assets in your divorce.
 Make sure they are invested in fitting your risk tolerance and time frame and not your exes.